 Summer 2012, Norwalk, CT.

 The sailing rig is simple to understand and reefs easy.
 We have a smooth-running Genoa roller furler by Schaffer 1100 and a hoist-at-the-mast main.
-Both sails are made by North and they work just fine.
+The Genoa was new with the roller furling rig in 2006 and the 7.5 0z Dacron tripple reef mainsail was new in fall of 2017.
 The sail covers are black and in good shape.
-The mast is deck stepped.
+The mast is aluminum and deck stepped.

 Summer 2010, Chesapeake Bay

 Nomad has two well-sized, two-speed, self-tailing, bronze Barient winches and two old-fashioned ones in the cockpit.
-The three on the mast are also of the old-fashioned style.
-Easy to clean, the old ones are.
+The three on the mast are also of the old-fashioned Merryman-style.
+Easy to clean and impossible to destroy, the old ones are.

 - Port anchor: 25lb Bruce Claw w/25ft of chain and 100ft of rode